wysaid/FotorSDK-iOS/README.md

 ```

-If you are working with UIImagePickerController, here's some sample code you can free to use.
+If you are working with UIImagePickerController, here's some sample code you can use for free.

 ```  objc